Madhan-I/100DaysofCloud/Journey/001/Readme.md

 ![S6](https://user-images.githubusercontent.com/55656091/88684388-6efe5680-d112-11ea-92f7-8a4c123e8733.JPG)

-create the resources in the us-central1-a zone, with cluster named as named "fancy-cluster".
+Create the resources in the us-central1-a zone, with cluster named as named "fancy-cluster".

-To set the default zone and create the Kubernetes cluster use below command:
+COMMAND:

 ![s8](https://user-images.githubusercontent.com/55656091/88685775-f00a1d80-d113-11ea-9d97-a9caba21d52b.JPG)